 5. Prep, Cook and Freeze.
 Casseroles and one dish meals are great meals that you can cook and freeze for later .
 If it's a family favorite, double the recipe, savor some, label and freeze the rest.
 With a CSA membership, sometimes there's a bounty of one or more vegetables or herbs.
 You can freeze part of your share for the winter months.
 Have a surplus of green beans in your CSA share?
 Blanch, label, and store some in the freezer.
 Why buy frozen vegetables when you can freeze your own?

 6.Communication.
 This is important.
-Your prep cook can quickly transform into an executive chef, and improvise a meal or snack with the ingredients needed for your weekly meal plan.
+Your prep cook can quickly transform into an executive chef, and improvise a meal or snack with the ingredients already accounted for in your weekly meal plan.
 Make sure everyone understands that some of the ingredients in the kitchen are for everyone ,and not for just a table for one.

 The peach- a symbol of renewal, youth, longevity, and immortality.
 Summers in Texas were filled with hand cranked ice cream made with rock salt, pound cake, blackberry cobbler , and homemade peach cobblers with a golden lattice crust.
 Once I moved to Maryland, Aunt June, a chef at a country club in Paris, Texas, baked and sent me home with peach hand pies that filled my carryon bag on return trips to the DMV.
 Peaches grew with little fuss on a neighbor's tree near my grandparent's house, and thrived in the Texas heat.
 We took for granted that peach trees blossomed ,and bore fruit with little need for insecticides and fungicides in some parts of Texas.
 At the end of the summer, peach trees were heavy with enough ripe fruit for Sunday dinner peach cobblers , and for packing Mason jars with a taste of sweetness for the winter months.